Friday, August 24, 2012

 Here On Earth by Alice Hoffman

-~A woman returns home after many years away and reconnects with her highschool sweetheart, only to rediscover the unique, reckless bond they once had.
+~A woman returns home after many years away and reconnects with her highschool sweetheart, only to rediscover the unique, reckless bond they once had still simmers under the surface.

 The Secret Life of CeeCee Wilkes by Diane Chamberlain